hslu-ige-laes/lcm/docs/docs/about.md

 - As of today, the market does not offer an affordable application for residential construction.
 - Today's IoT applications are subject to licensing and focus on the presentation of time series in standard plots.
 - More complicated data analyses and visualizations are rarely supported.
+- Many people today still want to store as little data as possible on the internet and are not happy with a fully centralized solution.

 <hr>